 The act of moving without seeing is a terrifying form of travel.
 When people drive, they have a full, uninhibited view of the road.
 But what kind of view do people in an airplane have besides the back of someone’s head?

 I have a simple solution.
-Have tiny monitors show what the flight crew sees.
-So, along with the pilot, passengers can see the receding city, the amber waves of grain, the purple seas and the wild blue yonder with no other planes trying to merge.
+Install tiny monitors to show what the flight crew sees.
+So along with the pilot, passengers can see the amber waves of grain, the purple seas, the wild blue yonder and, hopefully, no planes trying to merge.

 Why do we keep forgetting that airline flights are the safest form of travel?
 Statistically speaking, I have a greater chance of hurting myself writing this essay, but still we grasp onto the irrational.
 Why?

 It all boils down to trust.
 Trust in the airlines making a flight more of a commute and less of an adventure.
 It doesn’t help that the public has unusually high expectations.
-When someone crashes a car on the freeway, every driver thinks, “I’m never going to get home in time for dinner.”
-But when a pilot crashes a jet on that same stretch of road, everybody screams, “National disaster!”
+When someone crashes a car on the freeway, every driver thinks, “I’m never going to get home.”
+But when a pilot crashes a jet on that same stretch of asphalt, everybody screams, “National disaster!”

-Airlines are well aware of this and that is why they seek to avoid accidents by checking, double-checking and triple-checking before grounding the plane due to mechanical failure.
+Airlines are well aware of this and that is why they check, double-check, then triple-check before grounding a plane due to mechanical failure.
 Airlines always use the excuse of “mechanical failure”.
 Even if other events prevent a flight from departing, you are never going to hear: “Flight 385 to Cancun, Mexico has been cancelled due to the fact that the captain is currently leading a conga line in the Walla Walla Lounge.”

 I appreciate the lengths the airlines go to put safety first such as the flight attendant going over the basics of putting on a safety belt, applying an oxygen mask and how to disable a terrorist with an in-flight magazine.
 (I may have seen the last part in a movie.)

-At the moment I had seen my share of flights and wasn’t worried.
+At the moment I had seen my share of flights.
 Marco, on the other hand, hadn’t flown in years.
-So, he quickly developed a habit of looking out the window, looking to me and asking, “Are we going to die?”
+So he quickly developed a habit of looking out the window, looking to me and asking, “Are we going to die?”

 I tried to alleviate Marco’s fear by telling him he had a greater chance of getting hurt if I started writing next to him, but still he continued to look out the window.

-I knew our flight was going to be a long one if Marco didn’t relax.
+I knew our flight was going to be a long one.
 So I made a dramatic move to test our friendship: